Parkavi-S/SQL-Project/starting_with_questions.md

 where city is not null
 order by max_tot_trans_rev desc

-Answer: The query gives an ouput of 56 combinations of country and their corresponding cities, out of which Atlanta from Unitedstates, Sunnyvale from Unitedstates and Tel Aviv- Yafo from Israel holds the top 3 positions based on the total transaction revenues.
+**Answer**: The query gives an ouput of 56 combinations of country and their corresponding cities, out of which Atlanta from Unitedstates, Sunnyvale from Unitedstates and Tel Aviv- Yafo from Israel holds the top 3 positions based on the total transaction revenues.
 Followed by Los Angeles from UnitedStates and Sydney from Australia taking 4th and 5th positions.

 ![image](https://github.com/Parkavi-S/SQL-Project/assets/67069604/9c83ccae-3ba4-4984-b92b-37a542fdb844)